What is baggage cover?

 If it isn’t, find a better policy or contact your insurance provider to improve the level of cover included.

 Insurance providers usually impose a cap on the amount that they will pay out if your baggage is lost, stolen or damaged.
 This is typically between £1,500 and £2,000 but does vary.

 While that might sound like more than enough to cover your bags and what’s in them, be careful of any “single-item limits”.
 A single-item limit, as the name suggests, is the maximum that an insurance provider will pay towards any single item.
-So, if you have a £500 camera in your bag and the bag goes missing, you might find yourself out of pocket if the limit is set at an amount lower than this.
+So, if you have a £500 camera in your bag or your favourite golf clubs for that golfing trip you've looked forward to and the bag goes missing, you might find yourself out of pocket if the limit is set at an amount lower than this.

 If you’re going to be carrying expensive items in your baggage, it is probably worth giving your insurance provider a call to upgrade your policy.

 Most travel policies have exclusions when it comes to dealing with your baggage cover.
 For example, if you leave your bags unattended, you may find your cover is invalidated should something happen to them.